ipums/ipums.github.io/_posts/2018/2018-10-04-the-gpl-license-and-linking-still-unclear-after-30-years.markdown

 It's true that someone downstream may take ipumsr and use it in a way that they profit from it.
 I don't know how the authors of readr would feel about that.
 At IPUMS, we'd be ok with that.
 If they modified our library, we'd want those modifications to be released back to the public, and the MPLv2 license that we use formalizes that wish.
 But their own code that simply uses our library?
 That's for them to decide.

 So, we're going with option 2.
 It doesn't feel great, but we're going with the option that feels most pragmatic and is in the spirit with being as helpful as we can to the R community.
-If the enforcibility of the GPL on code that simply uses a library is ever sorted out (and it's been 30 years, so we're not holding our breath) we will of course adjust accordingly, but until then, we're just happy that our library will be available for others to use with few strings attached.
+If the enforceability of the GPL on code that simply uses a library is ever sorted out (and it's been 30 years, so we're not holding our breath) we will of course adjust accordingly, but until then, we're just happy that our library will be available for others to use with few strings attached.

 And on a pragmatic note, ipumsr already imports multiple GPL'ed packages before this issue every came onto our radar, so we're not creating any additional exposure we didn't already have.
 That shows our prior ignorance on this topic.
 But it's also completely inline with what hundreds if not thousands of other CRAN packages are doing today, so perhaps our ignorance can be forgiven?